Round 1 Judges

 Round 2 Judges

-Our Round 2 panel are consumer champions in the wine trade, wine journalists and friendly experts.
-The five best ‘supertasters’ (best amateur judges from round 1) will join these great people to choose the winning wines from the shortlist.
+Our Round 2 panel consist of wine journalists, bloggers and friendly wine experts - all with a consumer focus.
+The best ‘supertasters’ (best amateur judges from round 1) will join these great people to choose the winning wines from the shortlist.

 ROUND 2 JUDGES INCLUDE: